Emirates (airline): Cabin

+First class

 The two types of first class seating are the fully enclosed suite with a floor-to-ceiling door and a private suite with doors that close but do not extend to the ceiling.
 Both suites come complete with closing doors to ensure privacy, a minibar, a coat rack, and storage.
 They also feature the ICE in-flight entertainment system on a 23 in LCD screen in the private suites and a 32 in on the fully enclosed suite.
 The seat converts into a 2 m fully flat bed.
 Private suites are available on three-class and four-class Airbus A380-800 and three-class Boeing 777-300ER aircraft.
 The fully enclosed suites are available only on newly delivered Boeing 777-300ER aircraft.

 On its newly delivered Airbus A380-800, first class features private suites, two shower-equipped lavatories and a spa, and access to the first/business class bar area and lounge.
 Premium class seating is located on the entire upper deck of the aircraft.

 Emirates introduced a new first-class cabin for its Boeing 777-300ER fleet on 12 November 2017 and first flights to Brussels and Geneva on 1 December 2017.
 The new first-class cabin is configured with six suites on a 1-1-1 layout.
 Both of the middle suites are equipped with three virtual windows, which are high-definition LCD screens that relay real-time images using HD cameras on either side of the aircraft.
 Amenities include two minibars placed on either side of the entertainment screen, a 13-inch tablet with a front camera to communicate with the cabin crew and to order room service, and a panel to control the lighting and temperature inside the suite.
 Emirates has also introduced a new seat in collaboration with Mercedes-Benz, which features a new zero-gravity position.
 The suites are expected to resemble "a private bedroom on a luxury yacht".